advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Since the only philosophical sound perspective is having the entire universe as basis for the Inside Theory.
 This means, the meaning of the two objects are of the same nature, just looking different from a subjective perspective.

-Sven argued that one could create an illusion of the universe of 1 which was smaller, which Tupshin agreed to.
+Sven argued that one could create an illusion of the universe of 1 which was smaller than the entire universe, which Tupshin agreed to.

 Therefore, Tupshin Harper argued successfully that the distinction between "dog" and "1" is an illusion in the sense of Inside Theories.